25 Best Turkish Restaurants in the U.S.

 Bottom Line: Cafe Paloma

 This laid-back cafe is one of the best places in Seattle to satisfy your cravings for Middle Eastern food.
-By all accounts, the best thing to order is the kofte, though the borek and the pita aren't too much behind.
+By all accounts, the best thing to order is the kofte, though the borek and the pita don't fall too far behind.

-The menu isn't as extensive as in other Turkish restaurants, but what's offered is more than enough to keep you wanting to come back.
+The menu isn't as extensive as in other Turkish restaurants, but what's offered is more than enough to keep you coming back.
 For an appetizer, get the muhammara, a roasted pepper with olive oil, cumin and walnuts.

 Check out the cafe's website for information on their live entertainment, which ranges from flamenco to jazz.